amaliaskilton/flibl/README.md

      "child_language": "cps"
      ```
 - **Additional information**
-    - If you didn't have Child/Ungrammatical utterances using a different language code, you do not need this.
+    - If you didn't have Child/Ungrammatical utterances using a different language code, enter the same code here as for `language`.

 ### Speakers
 - **What is this for?**: This is information about the speakers who are represented in the ELAN file.
 FLEx keeps information about the speakers in some ways, but gets rid of a lot of it in the re-export (which is partially why we need to have the original EAF to refer to when constructing the new one).